whitebumblebee/magicresume/README.md

-# MR Career Partner
+# MagicResume

-MR is an evidence-first career partner that remembers a person's work, asks the questions that uncover real impact, and turns each opportunity into a truthful application plus a concrete plan to close gaps before a recruiter sees it.
+MagicResume is an evidence-first career partner that remembers a person's work, asks the questions that uncover real impact, and turns each opportunity into a truthful application plus a concrete plan to close gaps before a recruiter sees it.